daniehej/docs_xavier/quick-start.md

 # Getting Started
 The AGX Xavier does not have an operating system installed by default

-In order to flash an operating system on the Jetson AGX Xavier, it is necesary to use a computer running Ubuntu 18.04.
+In order to flash an operating system on the Jetson AGX Xavier, it is necesary to use a computer running Ubuntu 18.04 (Update: As of 2022, it should also be possible to use Ubuntu 20.04).
 The SDK manager does not support other operating systems or newer versions of Ubuntu.

 If you do not have a computer running Ubuntu 18.04, you can use a virtual machine in VMware to run the SDK Manager.
 See [Virtual Machine Setup](#virtual-machine-setup).